Witness Post: Neal Brendel

 Over the years, Neal and his partners diligently practiced law together.
 One colleague said, “He was unfailingly brilliant and courageous as we traveled across the US from courtroom to courtroom, often joined by our younger colleagues.”
 Because of the nature of the cases Brendel brought to the firm, K&L would typically be opposed by dozens of law firms, including some of America’s greatest firms: Skadden Arps, Simpson Thacher, Ropes & Gray and others.
 Chairman Kalis noted, “Our clients usually prevailed, in no small part because of the quality of Neal’s advocacy, his strategic and tactical thinking, and the team spirit that he infused into our enterprise.”

-Over the next decade, the firm known then as K&L Gates, improved their Middle East offices in Dubai and Doha, noting that they stood out as unusually successful for a US-based global firm.
+Over the next decade, the firm known then as K&L Gates, improved their Middle East offices in Dubai and Doha, noting that they stood out as unusually successful for a US-based global law firm.
 “This success is a tribute to Neal Brendel and to Michael Johns, the transformational leader from London, now retired, as well as the extraordinary personnel in each of those offices.”

 Neal Brendel died on August 25, 2021, after an extended battle with mesothelioma.
 He was 66 years old.